rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 # Version History

-* 1.4.0 - New action Check if Address in Group
+* 1.4.0 - New actions Check if Address in Group, Remove Address Object from Group
 * 1.3.0 - Update to add install options to Install Policy
 * 1.2.0 - New action Install Policy | Fix issue where logout could fail | Update to help to improve troubleshooting | Update to `Add Host` action to with color option
 * 1.1.0 - New action Add Host to Network Group